The Limiting Dynamics of SGD: Modified Loss, Phase Space Oscillations, and Anomalous Diffusion: Diffusive Behavior in the Limiting Dynamics of SGD

 \section{Diffusive Behavior in the Limiting Dynamics of SGD}

-A network that has converged in performance will continue to move through parameter space \cite{jastrzkebski2017three, wan2020spherical,baity2018comparing,chen2020anomalous}.
+Even after a neural network trained by SGD has reached its optimal performance, further gradient steps will cause it to continue to move through parameter space \cite{jastrzkebski2017three, wan2020spherical,baity2018comparing,chen2020anomalous}.
 To demonstrate this behavior, we resume training of pre-trained convolutional networks while tracking the network trajectory through parameter space.
 Let $\theta_* \in \mathbb{R}^m$ be the parameter vector for a pre-trained network and $\theta_{k} \in \mathbb{R}^m$ be the parameter vector after $k$ steps of resumed training.
 We track two metrics of the training trajectory, namely the local parameter displacement $\delta_k$ between consecutive steps, and the global displacement $\Delta_k$ after $k$ steps from the pre-trained initialization:

 As shown in Fig.~\ref{fig:delta}, neither of these differences converge to zero across a variety of architectures, indicating that despite performance convergence, the networks continue to move through parameter space, both locally and globally.
 The squared norm of the local displacement $\|\delta_k\|^2_2$ remains near a constant value, indicating the network is essentially moving at a constant instantaneous speed.
 This observation is quite similar to the \emph{``equilibrium"} phenomenon or \emph{``constant angular update"} observed in \citet{ zhiyuan2020reconciling} and \citet{wan2020spherical} respectively.
 However, these works only studied the displacement for parameters immediately preceding a normalization layer.
 The constant instantaneous speed behavior we observe is for all parameters in the model and is even present in models without normalization layers.